Route & what ro see

 The Dissolution of the monasteries made buildings available for indoor playhouses but restrictions impossed meant that these usually operated as private theatres, not for the general public.
 This walk takes in a number of theatrical sites but with the closure of the Mermaid the only functioning theatre is the Bridewell, which was built as a swimming pool and laundry.
 Places for refreshment are mainly along & just off the Strand and Fleet Street.
 There are benches in the Temple and at St Brides.

 A walk of 1½ miles from Blackfriars Station (Circle & District + mainline) to Temple Station (closed Sundays).
 NOTE: Access to the Temple is restricted at weekends (see route directions).
-Blackfriars is undergoing restructuring and the tube station is currently closed.

 From Blackfriars mainline

 station concourse follow the exit signs to Mermaid Theatre (along